Dyadic Developmental Practice and Psychotherapy (DDP)

 Commonwealth Educational Seminars is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers. #SW-0444.

-Licensed Marriage & Family Therapists:
+enter site Licensed Marriage & Family Therapists:

 Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Licensed Marriage & Family Therapists.
 Please visit CES CE CREDIT to see all states that are covered for LMFTs.
 CES maintains responsibility for this program and its content.